milan102/PHP-Mail-Notifier/README.md

 *To use this program, you will need a gmail account.*

-*You can send text messages by identifying your carrier's SMS gateway, [full list here](https://mfitzp.io/list-of-email-to-sms-gateways/).
+*You can receive text messages by identifying your carrier's SMS gateway, [full list here](https://mfitzp.io/list-of-email-to-sms-gateways/).
 For example, if you have Verizon Wireless, the receiving email would be [yourphonenumber]@vztext.com.
-This allows you to receive an instant text message on your phone.*
+This allows you to receive an instant text message on your phone from a message originating from an email.*